alleystoughton/PCR/README.md

 There is also a shell script [`check-all-scripts`](../master/check-all-scripts) for checking all theories using two SMT provers: Alt-Ergo and Z3.
+The scripts check using versions 2.6.0 of Alt-Ergo and 4.15.3 of Z3.
+If you use later versions of these provers and an up-to-date version of EasyCrypt, feel free to report any script failures.

 EasyCrypt Theories
 --------------------------------------------------------------------